 Do you hate manipulative behavior as much as I do?
 Bitches and bullies, sociopaths and sweet talkers, the world is full of people who will say and do anything to get what they want, and won’t hesitate to use you for personal gain.

 Who are the manipulators?
 Everyone.
 Your boss.
 Your workmates.
 Your friends.
 Your family.
 Your parents.
 Your children.
 Your boyfriend.
 Your girlfriend.
 Your husband.
 Your wife.
 Your children.
 Advertisers.
 The media.
 The government.
 99.99% of people.

 If you hate manipulative behavior as much as I do, then this article is for you.
-Because I’m going to expose all kinds of sneaky manipulative tactics that other people try to use against you, in order to get what they want.
+Because I’m going to expose these manipulative tactics so that you can recognize them when they arise.

 What is manipulation anyway?

 “Control or influence (a person or situation) cleverly or unscrupulously” – Oxford Dictionary